Vox Sound Limited - articles in Beat Instrumental

 mid 1970 - 1973

-Below, a growing collection of articles on "Vox Sound Limited" (VSL), the successor to "Vox Sound Equipment Limited", in Beat Instrumental magazine from July 1970.
-July '70 is the moment when we first see the new name.
+Below, a growing collection of articles on "Vox Sound Limited" (VSL), the successor to "Vox Sound Equipment Limited", in Beat Instrumental magazine from 1970-1973.
+July '70 is the moment when we first see the company's new name.

 VSEL articles in Beat Instrumental mid 1968 to late 1969 are here.